micrjames/basic-challenges/README.md

 * Calculate the nth value of the factorials, by looping and, also, using recursion.
 * Find the longest word in a sentence.
 * Reverse a String.
+* Titlecase a String.
+* Spinalcase a String.
+* Find the list of primes below some number, n. (using the sieve of Eratosthenes).
+* Sum the first n primes.
 ## Setup
 Just download the code file, and require the necessary code into your project.
 Or rewrite to use as an import, for example, for React.
 ## Usage